GiorgiCoelho/laravel-api-query-builder/README.md

 ### Intro

-Laravel library based on https://github.com/selahattinunlu/laravel-api-query-builder.
+Laravel library based on [selahattinunlu library](https://github.com/selahattinunlu/laravel-api-query-builder.)

 This library added some modifications from selahattinunlu library.